 Is Copyleaks free to use?

 Copyleaks offers a free plan with a limited number of credits per month, enough for occasional spot checks but not for classroom or team-level use.
 Paid plans start at roughly $10-15 per month for individuals.
-Check copyleaks.com for current pricing.
+Use Leap's April 2026 pricing recap as a 200-status source, then verify the quote inside Copyleaks before buying.

 How does Copyleaks compare to Turnitin?